• Individual Investor

 Understanding mutual fund performance

 Once you’ve decided that mutual funds are right for your investing needs, how do you make sure you’re choosing the right one for you?
 Looking at how a fund has performed is one of many important considerations when selecting investments.
-Develop a deeper understanding of mutual fund performance.

-The mutual fund industry adheres to strict standards when publishing or providing mutual fund portfolio performance data.
-This data follows common standards with the intent to make it fair and balanced when potential investors compare various options.
-If you’ve tried to look at fund performance data on a website or in a prospectus, then you know that “comprehensive” is a good word to describe the amount of information available.
-“Confusing” might be another word you’d use when trying to weed through all of the numbers, but if you know what to look for, you can quickly size up different funds and find one that’s right for you.
+Because of these standards, the amount of information available is comprehensive, and may also be very confusing when trying to understand the numbers presented.
+But if you know what to look for, you can quickly size up different funds and find one that’s right for you.
 Keep in mind that past performance is not indicative of future results, but seeing how a fund has performed over time may help provide some insight into how it historically has been managed.

 Start with goals and risk

 Before diving into fund performance, you should first have a clear sense of your financial goals and risk tolerance.
-Once you know what you’re saving for, when you’ll need the money, and how comfortable you are with different levels of fluctuation in your account values, you can more easily narrow your choices.
+Once you know what you’re saving for, when you’ll need the money and how comfortable you are with different levels of fluctuation in your account values, you can more easily narrow your choices.
 Most funds will provide a statement of investment objective and the relative risk of the fund when compared to other funds.
 These two pieces of information may provide you with enough information to know if a fund is in line with your needs.
 Once you find a fund that seems to match your goals and risk tolerance, the next step is to take a deeper look at the fund performance.

-Key performance indicators
+Mutual fund performance indicators

 Here are some of the typical values used to determine fund performance:

-Net Asset Value (NAV)
+Net asset value (NAV)

 The NAV is the fund’s value or price per share.
 The NAV is calculated by dividing the total value of all the fund’s assets (minus its liabilities) by the number of shares issued.
 NAVs are only calculated once per day, after the market has closed.

-Daily NAV Change
+Daily NAV change

 Since mutual funds are only priced once a day, the daily NAV change is the difference between the fund’s most recent price per share and its price from the prior day.
 The daily NAV change can be shown as a dollars-and-cents change or a percentage change.